izhenka/single-spa/README.md

 2. It's possible to use events emitting and listening to communicate between apps.
 For example as in this project:
    * `cat-shower` emits an event when a breed is being added to favourites.
    * `favourites-svelte` listens to the event and adds the breed to the list of favourites.
 3. `create-single-spa` is a CLI tool to bootstrap a single-spa application.
-It doesn't seem to be stable yet.
+It doesn't seem to be properly supported yet.
    * Vue application won't run in vue v.3.
 Fixed that, but got another problem when importing utils from storage project.
    * Same problem with Vue v.2 with utils.
    * React versions are old.